Served: 3 years

 Charles was born October 10, 1909 in Lawrenceburg to Frances E. “Frank” and Louisa (Schnetzer) Liddle.
 He could trace his Dearborn County roots back five generations when William Liddle, born in England in 1763, emigrated to the United States soon after the Revolutionary War.

-Patrolman Liddle was predeceased by his father.
-He was survived by his mother; brother, Louis Elmer Liddle; and stepsiblings, Louise M. Horne, George H. Horn, and Richard M. Horn.
+He was predeceased by his father.
+Patrolman Liddle was survived by his mother, Louisa Liddle; brother, Louis Elmer Liddle; and stepsiblings, Louise M. Horne, George H. Horn, and Richard M. Horn.
 He was buried in Greendale Cemetery on the same date as his death, August 27, 1942.

 If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.